 Stephenson has also been collaborating with Martin Walch since 2010 on the Derwent Project

 , which aims to create new immersive approaches to the representation of complex and remote environments.
-An overview of the project and samples of their multichannel video works can be viewed on their Vimeo site: vimeo.com/derwentproject
+An overview of the project and samples of their still and multichannel video works can be viewed on the Derwent Project site: derwent-project.org

 .
 Stephenson's other video work can be seen at vimeo.com/davidstephensonart